Central Pasco and Gulf Railroad brings Joy to All Ages in Crews Lake Wilderness Park

 “We’re just a bunch of old guys who love playing choo-choo,” Carpenter dead-panned.
 “My job is to keep the cranky ones in line.”

 Carpenter joked that he was voted in at a meeting because he had the misfortune of not being there to decline.
 He said his goal is to develop the non-profit attraction into a place where his two daughters and other local children can experience the vanishing institution of train travel.
 Jerry, along with some of the long-tenured members, harbors a true passion for what they do.

-Established in 2006, the Central Pasco & Gulf RR winds its way through Crews Lake Wilderness Park, located at 16739 Crews Lake Drive in Spring Hill, Florida.
+Established in 2006, the Central Pasco & Gulf Railroad winds its way through Crews Lake Wilderness Park, located at 16739 Crews Lake Drive in Spring Hill, Florida.
 This extensive railroad system is an authentic reproduction of a historic, full-sized system.
-It has been built to miniature scale with locomotives that pull freight cars on track only 7.5 inches wide.
+It has been built to miniature scale with locomotives that pull freight cars on a track only 7.5 inches wide.

 Most of the engines are powered by a gasoline-hydraulic design, but a few privately-owned steam engines reside in the Oakland Engine House.
 These burn coal that is stored on the site.

 The passenger cars are stout enough to hold several people, including an authentically attired engineer who mans the locomotive.

 The system is something only a fanatic could create: The track, yards, sidings, and 155 switches wind through the pine-and-oak forest 5.5 miles from the main switching station, called Sanford Yard, to the Carolwood East Barn, a train museum filled with rare collectibles.

 Stanford Yard includes a maze of dozens of tracks coming and going in almost every direction like a pile of unruly spaghetti.
 All the tracks are controlled by an electronic two-story switching tower.